Mission Statement

 Social Clubs

-Social Clubs is a large group socialization program that meets on Saturday nights and is open to adults (age 21 and over) with a developmental disability who reside in St. Louis City or County.
+Social Clubs is a large group socialization program that meets on Saturday and is open to adults (age 21 and over) with a developmental disability who reside in St. Louis City or County.
 Participants in Social Clubs have the opportunity to choose from a variety of activities, including dances, bowling, movies, out to eat, wrestling, plays and musicals.

 Challenges Unlimited